 Instructions

-- Heat oil for frying in a pot to 365°F or 185°C. If you don't have a thermometer drop some batter in and if it floats and fry it's ready.
+- Heat oil for frying in a pot to 365°F or 185°C. If you don't have a thermometer, drop some batter in; if it floats and fries, it's ready.

 - Whisk together flour, baking powder, salt, and sugar in a mixing bowl.